amitfin/oref_alert/README.md

 <img width="638" height="341" alt="image" src="https://github.com/user-attachments/assets/5506e7a8-973a-400a-9482-1862200c796a" />

+Both conditions accept a `state` parameter — a single value or a list of `ok`, `pre_alert`, or `alert` (defaults to `alert`) — listing the statuses that satisfy the condition.

-`oref_alert.home` passes when an area configured on the integration currently has one of the selected `state`s. `oref_alert.area` passes when one of the selected `areas` (any area in the country when omitted) currently has one of the selected `state`s.
-An area with no record at all, or whose most recent record has ended, is `ok`.
+- `oref_alert.home` passes when the home's area, as configured on the integration, currently has one of the selected states.
+- `oref_alert.area` passes when one of its `areas` (a single area/district name or a list of them; any area in the country when omitted) currently has one of the selected states.
+An area with no record at all, or whose most recent record is `end`, has the `ok` state.

 ## Advanced Usage